univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Ignore objects by LDAP filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exclude objects from the synchronization, you can add their names to the following |UCSUCRVs|:
+To exclude objects from the synchronization, you can add their names to the following |UCSUCRV|:

 .. envvar:: connector/ad/mapping/{type}/ignorelist